(Amplified) Banded Matrix Factorization: A unified approach to private training: Amplification for Banded Matrix Mechanisms

-\begin{theorem} Suppose $\bfC$ is $\minsep$-banded and lower triangular, and the examples participating in each step are chosen according to \cref{alg:amplified-dpmf} in \cref{sec:amplification-algorithms} with a given choice of $\calS$.
-Then \BANDMF satisfies any standard DP guarantee\footnote{Standard DP includes $\epsilon$-DP, $(\epsilon,\delta)$-DP, R\'enyi DP, zCDP, and Gaussian DP.} satisfied by \cref{alg:queryub} in \cref{sec:amplification-algorithms} with $\Delta = \max_{i \in [n]} \ltwo{\bfC \bfe_i} = \max_{i \in [n]} \sqrt{\bfX_{i,i}}$ and the same choice of $\calS$.
-See \cref{sec:proof-amplification} for the proof. \end{theorem} The key idea behind \cref{thm:general-amplification} (proven in \cref{sec:proof-amplification}) is the following: assume we have two datasets $D, D'$ that differ in an example in $D_1$ (WLOG), i.e., the differing example can only participate in steps $1, \minsep + 1, \ldots, (\maxpart-1)\minsep + 1$.
+\begin{theorem} Suppose $\bfC$ is $\minsep$-banded and lower triangular, and the examples participating in each step are chosen according to \cref{alg:querysimple}.
+Then \BANDMF satisfies any standard DP guarantee\footnote{Standard DP includes $\epsilon$-DP, $(\epsilon,\delta)$-DP, R\'enyi DP, zCDP, and Gaussian DP.} satisfied by performing $\maxpart$ sensitivity-$\kappa$ queries on a dataset of size $\usersperband$ using the Gaussian mechanism, where each query is run on a random subset of examples of size $\batchsize$. $\kappa$ is the maximum column norm of $\bfC$. \end{theorem} The key idea behind \cref{thm:sampling-amplification} is the following: assume we have two datasets $D, D'$ that differ in an example in $D_1$ (WLOG), i.e., the differing example can only participate in steps $1, \minsep + 1, \ldots, (\maxpart-1)\minsep + 1$.
 Then by the banded structure of $\bfC$ and the standard technique of reducing adaptive queries to non-adaptive queries (see e.g. Claim D.1 in \cite{denisov22matfact}), the first $\minsep$ rows of $\bfC \bfx$ (i.e., all the rows where examples in step 1 influence the output) can be viewed as a query on the examples in $D_1$ that were included in step 1, the next $\minsep$ rows can be viewed as an adaptively chosen query on the examples included in steps $\minsep + 1$, and so on.
 See \cref{fig:query-decomposition} for a visualization.